Billy Hibbert: Club career

-On 12th May 1920 he signed for Bradford City on a free transfer, and he was at his prolific best in his two seasons there, scoring 26 goals in 53 matches.
+On 12 May 1920 he signed for Bradford City on a free transfer, and he was at his prolific best in his two seasons there, scoring 26 goals in 53 matches.
 Trebles against Bolton Wanderers and Huddersfield Town (4) took his hat-trick total to 12.
 He also scored another 2 goals in 6 FA Cup games.
-Bradford City were relegated at the end of the 1921-22 season and Hibbert moved to First Division Oldham Athletic on 21st May 1922.
+Bradford City were relegated at the end of the 1921-22 season and Hibbert moved to First Division Oldham Athletic on 21 May 1922.
 He stayed at Boundary Park for just one season until the Latics also were relegated.
 He scored 4 for the club, bettered only by Jimmy Marshall with 6.

-Like many at the time, he crossed the Atlantic to the United States to play in the embryonic American Soccer League with Fall River Marksmen and J&P Coats.
+Like many at the time, he crossed the Atlantic to the United States to play in the embryonic American Soccer League with Fall River and J&P Coats.
 After three years in the states, he returned to play, and captain non league Burscough Rangers before a coaching role saw him move to Spain to join Real Gimnastico in 1927.
 After a year in Spain he returned to England, signing for Wigan Borough as a fitness coach.

 When Hibbert retired from football in England he had scored 175 goals in 387 appearances, all in the first division.
 Only six players, Steve Bloomer, Charlie Buchan, Joe Smith, Harry Hampton, Andrew Wilson and George Elliott had scored more top flight goals.
-A century later Hibbert’s goal scoring record ranks him inside the top 50 and his hat-trick record of 12 is only bettered by 12 other players.
+A century later Hibbert's goal scoring record ranks him inside the top 50 and his hat-trick record of 12 is only bettered by 12 other players.